Bruce Vento: Early life

 Vento was born in Saint Paul, Minnesota, and was educated at the University of Minnesota Twin Cities in Minneapolis, where he received his BA in 1961.
 He later, in 1965, received a B.S with honors, from the University of Wisconsin River Falls.
 He was a public school teacher in St. Paul, Minnesota prior to entering politics.

 Career

 Vento served in the Minnesota House of Representatives from 1971 until 1976 before entering the House.
 Vento is recognized for his efforts in cleaning the environment and promoting affordable housing.
 He is also widely known for the McKinney-Vento Homeless Assistance Act of 1986, which provides federal money for shelter programs.

-Honors
+Legacy

 The Bruce Vento Regional Trail runs through St. Paul, Minnesota.
 Along this path, by the Johnson Parkway just north of Phalen Avenue, a memorial grove has also been named in his honor.
 The Bruce Vento Nature Sanctuary, a former railroad yard and informal trash dumping area in Lowertown St. Paul is also named for the Congressman, who lived nearby and supported this model reclamation project.
 East Consolidated Elementary School in St. Paul was renamed Bruce Vento Elementary School in 2000.